 Prize-winning work: Analysis of economic governance, especially the commons

-Unknown talents: Sketched most of the designs when building her ranch house
+Unknown talents: Drew most of the sketches when building a ranch house

-Ostrom was born into a family of limited means.
+Ostrom was born into a family of simple means.
 Money was short, especially at the time of the Great Depression.
-Even in her later years, she remembered how her parents would try very hard to make ends meet.
-Childhood was also challenging because she was one of the very few poor kids at the “rich kids’ school” in Beverly Hills.
+Even as an old woman, she still remembered how her parents would try very hard to make ends meet.
+Childhood was also challenging because she was one of very few poor kids in a “rich kids’ school” in Beverly Hills.
 “There were times that was very painful for me,” she remembered.
 “And then, of all things, I stuttered.”
-But she was encouraged to join the debating team, and did well.
+But she was encouraged to join the debate team and did well.
 Plus, she learned an important lesson very early in life: how to make a good argument.

-As a girl in the 1940s, Ostrom grew up in a different world to ours.
-During the war, her family encouraged her to knit scarves for the soldiers overseas, but not to go to college.
-Her mother had arranged for her to attend high school, but expected her to find a job after graduation.
-“No one in my immediate family had any college experience,” Ostrom recalled.
+As a young woman in the 1940s, Ostrom grew up in a different world.
+During the war, she was expected to knit scarves for the soldiers overseas, but not encouraged by her family to go to college.
+Her mother had arranged for her to attend high school but expected her to go find a job after graduation.
+“No one in my immediate family had any college experience,” Ostrom recalled in her autobiography written at the time of the Nobel.
 “My mother saw no reason to support me.”
-But she worked her way through and graduated “with eight dollars in the bank”.
+But she worked her way through and graduated “with eight dollars in the bank.”

-The challenges didn’t end there.
+Challenges didn’t end there.
 When looking for a position, future employers asked whether she’d taken shorthand and typing in college.
 She hadn’t.
 “I wanted a real position,” Ostrom recalled.
-“I didn’t want to end up being a secretary for the rest of my life.”
-But in those days, it wasn’t appropriate for a woman to aim for more.
-Ostrom didn’t care, and finally got a job in a business firm “that had never hired a woman in anything but a secretarial position”.
-Still in her early twenties, she “talked her way” into a position as an assistant personnel manager, which was the start of her highly successful career.
+“I didn’t want to end up being a secretary the rest of my life.”
+But in those days, it was not appropriate for a woman to aim for more.
+Ostrom didn’t care, and finally got a job in a business firm “that had never hired a woman in anything but a secretarial position.”
+Still in her early twenties, she had succeeded in making a very good argument.
+And being an Assistant Personnel Manager was only the first step of her career.

 Do people care for the common good of society?

-In 1833, economist William Forster Lloyd published an essay outlining what became known as the “tragedy of the commons”.
-Lloyd believed that environmental commons – natural resources that aren’t privately owned but are accessible to everybody and collectively used – would, in the long term, be destroyed because the individual users would act in their own self-interest only and not care about the common good.
+In 1833, Victorian economist William Forster Lloyd published an essay in which he explained what became known as the “tragedy of the commons”.
+Lloyd believed that environmental commons – natural resources that aren’t privately owned but are accessible to everybody and collectively used – would, in the long term, be destroyed because the individual users would act in their own self-interest only and not care about the common good of all.